Rutgers Scarlet Knights: Men's soccer

 The origins of Rutgers soccer trace back to 1869, where the first ever collegiate football game was played in the United States, with rules based on The Football Association.
-These two games v Princeton are considered to be the first organized American college football games to ever be played.
+These two games versus Princeton are considered to be the first organized American college football games to ever be played.

-Rutgers' first varsity team was fielded in 1938, where they Knights competed as an independent team.
-Rutgers remained unaffiliated with any formal athletic conference and was considered an independent until joining the Atlantic 10 Conference as an associate soccer member in the mid-1980s.
+Rutgers' first varsity team was fielded in 1938, where the Knights competed as an independent team.
+Rutgers remained unaffiliated with any formal athletic conference, and was considered an independent until joining the Atlantic 10 Conference as an associate soccer member in the mid-1980s.

 Women's soccer

 Founded in 1984, the Scarlet Knights women's soccer team has earned fourteen at-large bids to the NCAA Tournament (1987, 2001, 2003, 2006, 2008, 2009, 2012, 2013, 2015, 2016, 2017, 2018, 2021, 2022) and has won three Eastern Collegiate Athletic Conference championship titles (1990, 1991, 1992).

 In 2021, the Scarlet Knights won the first Big Ten team title in school history, going undefeated against Big Ten teams during the regular season.